 Self-consolidating concrete (SCC), also known as self-compacting concrete, is an amazing and special type of concrete that is highly flowable and resists segregation.
 It combines specialized mix designs with advanced chemical admixtures to achieve a concrete mixture that, under its own weight, can spread through and around dense reinforcements to adequately fill voids without segregation or excessive bleeding and without the need for significant vibration which is perfect for concrete countertops.
 In the decorative concrete arena, it has been used to produce castings with a high surface quality, often with few or no pinholes.
 Less labor, quicker casting times, better surface finish and increased concrete densities are common reasons for choosing Self-consolidating concrete for concrete countertops.

-The key properties of SCC are its filling ability, passing ability and resistance to segregation.
+The key properties of Self-consolidating concrete are its filling ability, passing ability and resistance to segregation.

 “Filling ability” refers to how the mixture flows and spreads on its own.

 “Passing ability” refers to how the coarse aggregate passes through congested reinforcing.

 “Segregation” is the settling and separation of the aggregate from the cement paste.